vrk/pouch.cafe/contribute-journal.md

 <img src="/images/contribute-layout.png">

+Would you like to be part of the first issue of _Pouch_?
+I'd love to include your work!

-Send me a journal layout or planner layout that you made yourself, and it will be included in the layout gallery for Pouch issue #1!
-Use the form below to send your submission.
+Use the form below to send me a picture of a journal layout or planner layout that you made yourself, and it will be included in the layout gallery for Pouch issue #1!

 <details>